alanlorenzetti/ripper/README.md

 ## Purpose and General Information

-This script will perform every task to analyze **prokaryotic** RIP-Seq/HITS-CLIP Illumina data.
+This pipeline will perform every task to analyze **prokaryotic** RIP-Seq/HITS-CLIP Illumina data.
 It was developed to find regions transcribing RNAs that bind to a coimmunoprecipitated protein and check if these regions are within Insertion Sequence (IS) regions.

 A few downstream analyses are also performed, for example: finding the position of interaction regions relative to the annotated IS and genes; computing the correlation between AT-content and interaction region density; creating circular representations of AT-content and interaction regions density for each replicon.